Guide

 />

-The width and height tags aren't strictly required, but they help platforms render previews faster by knowing the dimensions before downloading.
-Worth the two extra lines.
+Width and height tags aren't required, but they help platforms render previews faster — they know the dimensions before downloading the file.
+Two extra lines.
+Worth it.

 Debugging Checklist